Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate

-\ABSTRACT{ Motivated by the wide range of modern applications of the Erlang-B blocking model beyond communication networks and call centers to sizing and pricing in design production systems, messaging systems, and app-based parking systems, we study admission control for such a system but with unknown arrival and service rates.
-In our model, at every job arrival, a dispatcher decides to assign the job to an available server or block it.
-Every served job yields a fixed reward for the dispatcher, but it also results in a cost per unit time of service.
-Our goal is to design a dispatching policy that maximizes the long-term average reward for the dispatcher based on observing only the arrival times and the state of the system at each arrival that reflects a realistic sampling of such systems.
-Critically, the dispatcher observes neither the service times nor departure times so that standard reinforcement learning-based approaches that use reward signals do not apply.
-Hence, we develop our learning-based dispatch scheme as a parametric learning problem \textit{a'la} self-tuning adaptive control.
-In our problem, certainty equivalent control switches between an \textit{always admit if room} policy (explore infinitely often) and a \textit{never admit} policy (immediately terminate learning), which is distinct from the adaptive control literature.
-Hence, our learning scheme judiciously uses the always admit if room policy so that learning doesn't stall.
-We prove that for all service rates, the proposed policy asymptotically learns to take the optimal action and present finite-time regret guarantees.
-The extreme contrast in the certainty equivalent optimal control policies leads to difficulties in learning that show up in our regret bounds for different parameter regimes: constant regret in one regime versus regret growing logarithmically in the other. }
+\ABSTRACT{Motivated by applications of the Erlang-B blocking model { and the extended $M/M/k/k+N$ model that allows for some queueing,} beyond communication networks to sizing and pricing in production, messaging, and app-based parking systems, we study admission control for { such systems} with unknown { service rate}.
+In our model, a dispatcher { either admits every arrival into the system (when there is room) or blocks it.} Every served job yields a fixed reward but incurs a per unit time holding cost {which includes the waiting time in the queue to get service if there is any.} We aim to design a dispatching policy that maximizes the long-term average reward by observing arrival times and system state at arrivals, a realistic {decision-event driven} sampling of such systems.
+The dispatcher observes neither service times nor departure epochs, which excludes the use of reward-based reinforcement learning approaches.
+We develop our learning-based dispatch scheme as a parametric learning problem \textit{a'la} self-tuning adaptive control.
+In our problem, certainty equivalent control switches between \textit{always admit if room} (explore infinitely often), and \textit{never admit} (terminate learning), so at judiciously chosen times we avoid the \text{never admit} recommendation.
+We prove that our proposed policy asymptotically converges to the optimal policy and present finite-time regret guarantees.
+The extreme contrast in the control policies shows up in our regret bounds for different parameter regimes: constant in one versus logarithmic in another. }